 The teaching staff in our preparatory school are vigorous, experienced educators who have worked for many years in preparatory schools, and they have many certifications on different techniques and methodologies in the field of English teaching both in Turkey and abroad.
 Our teaching staff takes the time to work with our students individually or in groups during the week and notify the students of such study schedule.
 For effective instruction, the number of students in each group are kept at minimal level, and the study environment is geared towards meeting the needs of the students.

 HOW THE PREPARATION SYSTEM WORKS

 The English Preparatory Program consists of four eight-week or nine-week tracks.
 Students begin with General English in the first track and continue with four main skills (Reading, Speaking, Writing and Grammar) in the following tracks.
 Each track has a standard grading system as detailed in the subsequent sections.
-Upon enrollment for Istanbul Medipol University, students of departments where the language of instruction is English take a proficiency exam.
-This proficiency exam not only tests whether students’ level of English is adequate to be exempt from the preparatory instruction, but also determines their level of English for the Preparatory Program.
+Upon enrolment for Istanbul Medipol University, students of departments where the language of instruction is English take a proficiency exam.
+Students who are not exempted with the Proficiency Exam take the Placement Exam at the beginning of the Academic Year, are placed into classes according to their levels, and start their preparatory education.

-Students who achieve a passing score of 75 from the Medipol University Preparatory Program Proficiency Exam or who document a sufficient score received from a YÖK-approved exam (YDS-E-YDS: 70, CAE: B, CPE: C, TOEFL IBT: 84, PEARSON PTE Academic: 71) within the last three years are exempt from the Preparatory Program.
+Students who achieve a passing score of 75 from Istanbul Medipol University Preparatory Program Proficiency Exam or who document a sufficient score received from a YÖK-approved exam (YDS-E-YDS: 70, CAE: B, CPE: C, TOEFL IBT: 84, PEARSON PTE Academic: 71, Oxford Test of English: B2) within the last three years are exempt from the Preparatory Program.